 Fundamentally, the net impact from an over-funded or imperfectly planned 529 need not be fatally damaging if the investment is held for a long time, allowing the full value of tax deferral to compound.
 Over a 10 to 20-year time frame, conversion of long-term gains to a fully-deferred ordinary income tends to cross over to benefit deferral.
 As we have described before, time is an asset – use it wisely.

 The short answer to this common concern is, fund your retirement.
 Still, saving for retirement and future education goals may not be mutually exclusive.
 Many donors, especially grandparents, do not face that either/or choice at all.
 For retirement savers with limited funds and access to employer plans and matches, it is generally wise to make contributions at least to the extent of matching limits.
 When retirement contributions have been maxed out, 529 plans are often the next best priority for planned investment.

 529 plans, like any strategy with a material tax component, should be carefully considered by each individual in context for exceptions and potential unique circumstances.
 We often recommend including a trusted tax advisors or attorneys in more detailed financial planning engagements.
 Not all plans offer all of the potential choices outlined in this post.
 Your goals must be matched to specific plan provisions and limitations.

 Taking the time to create a detailed financial plan with a financial counselor, and reviewing it regularly, can help keep priorities in order.
 Working through your long-term goals is great exercise for almost any family.

 Revolution Partners can assist you and your other trusted professional advisors in evaluating 529 plans for education as well as other aspects of a comprehensive financial plan.

-Want to learn more?
-Check out these other investment management articles on the Realize blog:
+Enjoyed this article?
+Check out these related posts on the Realize blog: